Attendance at school is vital for a child's ability to learn, develop and achieve.

 |Attendance (%)||Chance of getting 5 A* to C grades at GCSE|

-Contact Customer Service quickly and easily by web chat
+Contact Customer Services quickly and easily by web chat